clasimoes/nd00333-capstone/starter_file/README.md

 * "C": Inverse of regularization strength
 * "max_iter": Maximum number of iterations taken for the solvers to converge

 My choice here was to sample the values using Random Sampling, in which hyperparameter values are randomly selected from the defined search space.
-"C" is chosen randomly in uniformly distributed between **0.001** and **1.0**, while "max_iter" is sampled from one of the three values: **1000, 10000 and 100000**.
+"C" is chosen randomly in uniformly distributed between **0.001** and **1.0**, while "max_iter" is sampled from one of the three values: **1000, 10000, and 100000**.

 ### Results
-Surprisingly, the best Logistic Regression model in the HyperDrive run performed even better than the best one of the AutoML run.
+Surprisingly, the best Logistic Regression model in the HyperDrive run performed even better than the best one in the AutoML run.
 This model had an **accuracy** of **85,20%**.

 The parameters used by this classifier are the following:
 * C = 0.8893892118773127
 * Max iterations = 1000

-To improve the Hyperdrive algorithm even further, we could have used regularization strenght as reference (it was randomly picked) and created a second HyperDrive run using a different sampling method using values closer to it.
+To improve the Hyperdrive algorithm even further, we could have used regularization strength as a reference (it was randomly picked) and created a second HyperDrive run using a different sampling method using values closer to it.
-Another strategy would be to test different classifier algorithms in our training script, and change their hyperparameters too.
+Another strategy would be to test different classifier algorithms in our training script and change their hyperparameters too.
 We could do that to a finite set of algorithms and hyperparameters and select the best one among all runs.

 #### HyperDrive Run Details widget
 ![hyperdrive_run_details](screenshots/hyperdrive_run_details.png)